77maxsim/solo-tutor-saas/replit.md

-# TutorTrack - Tutoring Management System
+# Classter - Tutoring Management System

 ## Overview

-TutorTrack is a comprehensive tutoring management platform designed for tutors to efficiently manage students, schedule sessions, track earnings, and process payments.
+Classter is a comprehensive tutoring management platform designed for tutors to efficiently manage students, schedule sessions, track earnings, and process payments.
 Built with React and Supabase, it offers an intuitive dashboard to streamline tutoring operations.
 The platform aims to simplify administrative tasks, allowing tutors to focus more on teaching, and includes features like an admin dashboard for overall system monitoring and Telegram notifications for real-time updates.

 ## User Preferences